-Method 1: Clearing the Call Waiting Window and Copying it to a Key
+Method 1: Clearing the call waiting window and Copying it to a Key

-- 1. Clear the Call waiting window, if necessary.
-Tap up one or more times on the call waiting key. - 2.
+- 1. Clear the call waiting window, if necessary, by tapping up one or more times on the Call waiting key. - 2.
 Tap the COPY CW key. - 3.
-Tap the key you want to clear.
+Tap the key that you want to clear.
 Tap up to clear listen, down to clear talk.

-NOTE: If a key will not clear, it is probably restricted using the "R" check box in AZedit.
+NOTE: If a key will not clear, it is probably restricted using the R check box in AZedit.

-Method 2: Copying a Blank Key Assignment to the key you want to Clear
+Method 2: Copying a Blank Key Assignment to the Key that You want to Clear

 - 1. Tap the FUNC key.

 - 2. Tap the EX COPY key.

 - 3. Tap an unassigned key.

-- 4. Tap the key that you want to clear.
+- 4. Tap the key you want to clear.
 Tap up to clear listen, down to clear talk.

-NOTE: If a key will not clear, it is probably restricted using the "R" check box in AZedit.
+NOTE: If a key will not clear, it is probably restricted using the R check box in AZedit.